lomiafrica/pi-spi-sdk/README.md

 ## Features

-- ✅ **Type-safe**: Full TypeScript support with generated types from OpenAPI spec
-- ✅ **OAuth2 + mTLS**: Secure authentication support
-- ✅ **Comprehensive API coverage**: All PI-SPI endpoints available
-- ✅ **Error handling**: Custom error classes with detailed messages
-- ✅ **Auto-generated**: Code generated from official OpenAPI specification
-- ✅ **Developer-friendly**: Comprehensive utilities and constants included
+This SDK provides full TypeScript support with types generated from the official OpenAPI specification, ensuring type safety throughout your integration.
+It includes secure authentication through OAuth2 and mTLS, comprehensive coverage of all Π-SPI endpoints, and custom error classes with detailed messages for easier debugging.
+The codebase is auto-generated from the official specification and includes developer-friendly utilities and constants to streamline your implementation.

 ## Utilities & Constants